isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

           <li style="font-size:18px; margin-top:10px; margin-bottom:0px;   line-height:1.5;">Respective long-term passes issued by the Singapore Immigration & Checkpoints Authority or Ministry of Manpower for Long-Term Pass holders</li>
           <li style="font-size:18px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Approval letter of entry for short-term visitors (e.g. Air Travel Pass, SafeTravel Pass, or Short-Term Visit Pass)</li>
         </ol>
-<i>[Note: Holders of Work Permit or S Pass issued by the Singapore Ministry of Manpower, who are working in the construction, marine shipyard, or process sectors, are not eligible for travel to Hong Kong SAR under this arrangement.]</i>
+<i>[Note: Holders of Work Permit or S Pass issued by the Singapore Ministry of Manpower, who are working in the construction, marine shipyard, or process sectors, are not eligible for travel to Hong Kong under this arrangement.]</i>
        </li>
         <li style="font-size:18px; margin-top:10px; margin-bottom:0px;   line-height:1.5;">documentary proof of booking and payment for the post-arrival COVID-19 PCR test at Hong Kong International Airport</li>
     </ol> Travellers who do not meet any of the above requirements may be refused boarding by the airline.